- This event has passed.

 Family engagement in early childhood has been viewed as a predictor of children’s early learning skills and later school success.
 Although educators understand the importance of family engagement, it is often difficult to find enjoyable, quality, and accessible ways to engage parents in school and at home.

-Participants will hear about current research on the various types of family engagement and explore the benefits of and barriers to family engagement.
-They’ll be introduced to developmentally appropriate music and movement activities that can enrich and bridge the classroom and home settings.
+Hear about current research on the various types of family engagement and explore the benefits of and barriers to family engagement.
+Viewers will be introduced to developmentally appropriate music and movement activities that can enrich and bridge the classroom and home settings.
 And, they’ll gain ideas on ways to create opportunities for family involvement in the school.
-We will also explore how music materials in the home can be used to provide rich, cognitively stimulating, and literacy-related activities for children and families to enjoy.
+Also explore how music materials in the home can be used to provide rich, cognitively stimulating, and literacy-related activities for children and families to enjoy.

-Educators working with toddlers, preschoolers, and kindergartners are invited to attend this edWebinar.
-There will be time for questions after Dr. Levinowitz’s presentation.
-Join us to gain strategies for engaging families in children’s learning with music.
+Educators working with toddlers, preschoolers, and kindergartners will benefit from watching this recorded edWebinar.
+Gain strategies for engaging families in children’s learning with music.

 About the Presenter